Fellow blogger Skinny Hobbit recently mentioned a technique I hadn’t heard of before, the worry tree, so I wanted to look into it a little more.

 Worry is related to but not the same as anxiety.
 Worry is a thinking process that is focused around problems that may arise in the future, which can then generate feelings of anxiety.
 Generalized anxiety disorder often has a significant worry component, but all of us worry at some time or another.

 The worry tree is a systematic way of working through worry.
-It’s based on the book Managing Your Mind: The Mental Fitness Guide by psychologists Gillian Butler and Tony Hope.
+It’s based on the book Managing Your Mind: The Mental Fitness Guide (affiliate link) by psychologists Gillian Butler and Tony Hope.

 Steps in the worry tree